wandersonsc/ajax-blog/README.md

 ```

-Shake effect in Vanilla CSS and jquery.

-#Online Demo can be found at:
+# Online Demo can be found at:

 https://ajaxblog.herokuapp.com/